 Accessibility & prescription status

-In Latvia, LNG EC is available behind the counter from pharmacies, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
-According to national authorities, since 2015, UPA EC has been approved to be sold without a prescription from pharmacies, but the product is not yet available in the country and can only be procured online and ahead of need.
+In Latvia, LNG and UPA EC are available behind the counter from pharmacies, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
+According to national authorities, since 2015, UPA EC has been approved to be sold without a prescription from pharmacies, but the product was not available in the country until June 2017.

 Gynecologists and family doctors are the sole health care professionals who are authorized to prescribe or provide EC, according to a 2002 Sexual and Reproductive Health Law.

 |Type of EC||Approximate Cost||Brand(s) Available|

 |LNG||€ 21.144||Postinor Duo|

 There are no national clinical guidelines on EC in Latvia.
 Gynecologists and family doctors sometimes, or by individual request, will provide general information about EC during regular consultations but do not prescribe EC in advance of need.

 |Ever use of EC||EC use in the last 12 months||% with no prescription||Repeated use of EC in last 12 months|